cookpete/auto-changelog/README.md

-      --ignore-commit-pattern [regex] # pattern to ignore when parsing commits --starting-commit [hash]        # starting commit to use for changelog generation --tag-prefix [prefix]           # prefix used in version tags, default: v -V, --version                       # output the version number -h, --help                          # output usage information
+      --ignore-commit-pattern [regex] # pattern to ignore when parsing commits --starting-commit [hash]        # starting commit to use for changelog generation --tag-prefix [prefix]           # prefix used in version tags, default: v --include-branch [branch]       # one or more branches to include commits from, comma separated -V, --version                       # output the version number -h, --help                          # output usage information